 Enable vSphere with Tanzu Workload Management

 Once NSX Advanced Load Balancer has been successfully deployed, vSphere with Tanzu Workload Management can be enabled.
-As a best practice, a Tanzu specific storage policy needs to be defined and storage tagged prior to enabling Workload Management. vSphere with Tanzu uses storage policies and tags to assign storage to Kubernetes cluster nodes and persistent volumes.
-This storage policy ensures that Tanzu workloads are placed on the desired storage pool, separate from other vSphere workloads.
-Process is described below.
+As a best practice, a Tanzu specific storage policy needs to be defined and storage tagged prior to enabling Workload Management.
+This storage policy should be different than the default vSAN storage policy that is initially configured by the VxRail HCI System software during initial VxRail cluster creation.
+For vSphere with Tanzu use cases, storage policies and tags are used to assign storage to Kubernetes cluster nodes and persistent volumes.
+Using a separate and dedicated storage policy ensures that Tanzu workloads are placed on the desired storage pool, separate from other vSphere workloads.
+The process for doing this is described below.

 - Select your cluster in vCenter Server and go to Datastores.
 Select the Datastore to be used for Workload Management.

 - In vCenter Server navigate to Menu > Policies and Profiles > VM Storage Policies and select CREATE.
 On the next screen give the policy a name and click NEXT.